stclib/STC/README.md

 Because it is headers-only, files can simply be included in your program.
 The methods will be static by default (some inlined).
 You may add the project folder to CPATH environment variable, to let gcc, clang, or tinyc locate the headers.

 If containers are extensively used accross several translation units with common instantiated container types, it is recommended to build as a "library", to minimize executable size.
-To enable this mode, specify **-DSTC_HEADER** as compiler option, and put all the instantiations of containers used in one single C-file, e.g.:
+To enable this mode, specify **-DSTC_HEADER** as compiler option, and place all the instantiations of containers used in a single C source file, e.g.:
 ```c
 #define STC_IMPLEMENTATION
 #include <stc/cstr.h>